HL7/fhir-shorthand/input/pagecontent/tutorial.md

 The first rule restricts the value[x] (an element of every extension) to a CodeableConcept using the `only` keyword.
 The second extensibly binds it to a value set containing codes for fish species (yet to be defined) using the `from` keyword.

-If we compile at this point, SUSHI will note that FishSpeciesValueSet doesn't exist.
-To define it, add the following lines to the same file:
+To define FishSpeciesValueSet, add the following lines to the same file:

 ```
 ValueSet:  FishSpeciesValueSet